 TGah Editor: Change the paragraph below as follows (#8081):

-The VHT Compressed Beamforming Report information contains the channel matrix elements indexed, first, by matrix angles in the order shown in Table 8-65 (Order of angles in the Compressed Beamforming Feedback Matrix subfield) and, second, by data subcarrier index from lowest frequency to highest frequency.
+The VHT Compressed Beamforming Report information contains the channel matrix elements indexed, first, by matrix angles in the order shown in Table 8-65 (Order of angles in the Compressed Beamforming Feedback Matrix subfield) for a VHT PPDU and, second, by data subcarrier index from lowest frequency to highest frequency.
+For an S1G PPDU, the matrix angles order and the subcarrier indexes are defined in 8.4.1.48.2.
 The explanation on how these angles are generated from the beamforming feedback matrix V is given in 20.3.12.3.6 (Compressed beamforming feedback matrix).
 In Table 8-65 (Order of angles in the Compressed Beamforming Feedback Matrix subfield),

 TGah Editor: Change caption of Table 8-65 as follows (#8081):

-Table 8-65—Order of angles in the Compressed Beamforming Feedback Matrix subfield
+Table 8-65—Order of angles in the Compressed Beamforming Feedback Matrix subfield in a VHT PPDU

 Insert the following subclause at the end of sub-clause 8.4.1.48: